ivanmrosa/frangoFramework/README.md

 - Provide a local server to run the project;
 - Build a SPA.

+Installation structure to frangoFramework

+To install frangoFramework, follow this steps:

+Install python3
+Install firefox browser
+Install selenium with the command: pip install -U selenium Clone or download this project
+Add the cloned folder to PATH sytem variable

 The client has this commands:
  - frango.py createproject
    Creates a new project.